utmapp/SwiftConnect/README.md

-# AppleConnect
+# SwiftConnect

-AppleConnect is a small Swift wrapper around a Network TCP stream on the local network (using Bonjour for discovery).
+SwiftConnect is a small Swift wrapper around a Network TCP stream on the local network (using Bonjour for discovery).
 While the transport is bidirectional, the API is designed around a "service" provided by a single server and connected to by potentially many clients.

 ## Usage

 Setup for servers differs a little bit from clients.
 Once a connection is established, the channel is identical from both ends.
 All connections are encrypted using TLS-PSK derived from a shared key of your choosing.

 > [!IMPORTANT]
 > For security, you should generate the shared key using cryptographically appropriate random data.
-Sharing this key should be done out-of-band and is out of scope for AppleConnect.
+Sharing this key should be done out-of-band and is out of scope for SwiftConnect.
 For user-facing applications, one way you might do this is by generating a code on one device and asking the user to confirm it on the second one.

 ### Setting up the server